 Suns' Aron Baynes: Won't play Wednesday

-Baynes (hip) has been ruled out for Wednesday's game against the Wizards, Gina Mizell of The Athletic reports.
+Baynes (calf) has been ruled out for Wednesday's game against the Magic, Kellan Olson of ArizonaSports.com reports.

-Baynes was considered unlikely to play Wednesday, so it's no real surprise to see him ruled out.
-The 32-year-old participated in some shooting drills during practice Tuesday, but he'll still miss his fifth straight contest due to the right hip bruise.
+The Suns have been considering Baynes "day-to-day," but it's not surprising to see that he won't play Wednesday after failing to do much during Tuesday's practice.
+His next opportunity to return will come Thursday in New Orleans.

 More News